pintomollo/cast/README.txt

  - All functions have a corresponding help message that describes its function, inputs and outputs.
 Type "help myfunction" in the command line to read it.

+ - A list of all available functions along with a short description of their purpose is available in CONTENT.TXT

  - Data are stored within Matlab using structures.
 This should be completely transparent to the user.
-However, if need be, their respective definitions can be found in cell-tracking/helpers/get_struct.m.
+However, if need be, their respective definitions can be found in cast/helpers/get_struct.m.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % 1.
 Starting up an experiment
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

- - Once the install has been successful, call "cell_tracking_GUI" from Matlab.
+ - Once the install has been successful, call "CAST_GUI" from Matlab.

  - On the opened window, one can either:
    - Load a previous experiment : Upper right button "Load"